Abdus Shakur (writer)

 Abdus Shakur (25 February 1941 – 15 January 2013) was a Bangladeshi litterateur and musicologist.
 He was awarded Ekushey Padak by the Government of Bangladesh in 2014 for his contribution to language and literature.

 Education and career

-Shakur completed his BA (honors) and MA degree in English literature from Dhaka University in 1963 and 1964 respectively.
+Abdus Shakur completed his BA (honors) and MA degree in English literature from Dhaka University in 1963 and 1964 respectively.
 In 1980 he earned another master's degree in development economics from the Netherlands.

-Shakur started his career at Dhaka University as a lecturer in the English department.
+Abdus Shakur started his career at Dhaka University as a lecturer in the English department.
 Later he joined the Pakistan Civil Service.

 In 2000, he retired as a Secretary of the Government of Bangladesh.